bojeran/dotfiles/.setup-os/windows/README.md

 - If you use a QMK keyboard you might want to run the following in an elevated shell:
   `REG ADD HKCU\Software\Classes\ms-officeapp\Shell\Open\Command /t REG_SZ /d rundll32`
   (source: https://superuser.com/questions/1455857/how-to-disable-office-key-keyboard-shortcut-opening-office-app)

+- Disable Windows path length limit (260 characters).

+- Search: Computer Management -> Services and Applications: Set `Secondary Logon Startup Type` to automatic and start.
+(This allows you to right-click programs with shift to start programs as other user)

+- Set password to never expire: Win+R -> `winplwiz` -> Advanced.
+User -> right-click user -> properties -> Check: Password never expires.

 # Disk setup